bjornhellander/TestInheritanceGenerator/README.md

 also reference the test project for the previous version.

 It is possible to disable inheritance generation for specific test classes by adding an attribute called SkipInheritanceGenerationAttribute.
+This attribute can be added in the test project where it is needed, as long as it has that specific name.
+It is also available in a NuGet package called TestInheritanceGenerator.Annotations.

 ## Supported test frameworks